The Wire: Season 5 (2008)

 Bunk is disgusted with McNulty's serial killer scheme and tries to have Lester Freamon reason with McNulty.
 Instead, Freamon helps McNulty perpetuate the lie and uses resources earmarked for the case to fund an illegal wiretap on Stanfield.
 Bunk resumes working the vacant house murders, leading to a murder warrant against Partlow for killing Michael's stepfather.

 Freamon and Leander Sydnor gather enough evidence to arrest Stanfield and most of his top lieutenants, seizing a large quantity of drugs.
 Stanfield suspects that Michael is an informant, and orders him killed.
 Michael realizes he is being set up and kills Snoop instead.
 A wanted man, he leaves Bug with an aunt and begins a career as a stick-up man.
 With his support system gone, Dukie lives with drug addicts.

 McNulty tells Kima Greggs about his fabrications to prevent her wasting time on the case.
 Greggs tells Daniels, who, along with Rhonda Pearlman, takes this news to Carcetti, who orders a cover-up because of the issue's importance to his campaign.

 Davis is acquitted, but Freamon uses the threat of federal prosecution to blackmail him for information.
 Davis reveals Maurice Levy has a mole in the courthouse from whom he illegally purchases copies of sealed indictments.
 Herc tells Levy that the Stanfield case was probably based on an illegal wiretap, something which would jeopardize the entire case.
 After Levy reveals this to Pearlman, she uses Levy's espionage to blackmail him into agreeing to a plea bargain for his defendants.
 Levy ensures Stanfield's release on the condition that he permanently retires, while his subordinates will have to accept long sentences.
 Stanfield sells the connection to The Greeks back to the Co-Op and plans to become a businessman, although he appears unable or unwilling to stay off the corner.

 As the cover-up begins, a copy-cat killing occurs, but McNulty quickly identifies and arrests the culprit.
 Pearlman tells McNulty and Freamon that they can no longer be allowed to do investigative work and warns of criminal charges if the scandal becomes public.
 They opt to retire.
-Haynes attempts to expose Templeton but the managing editors ignore the fabrications and demote anyone critical of their star reporter.
+Haynes attempts to expose Templeton, but the managing editors ignore the fabrications and demote anyone critical of their star reporter.
 Carcetti pressures Daniels to falsify crime statistics to aid his campaign.
 Daniels refuses and then quietly resigns rather than have his FBI file leaked.

-In a final montage, McNulty gazes over the city; Freamon enjoys retirement; Templeton wins a Pulitzer; Carcetti becomes Governor; Haynes is sidelined to the copy desk and replaced by Fletcher; Campbell appoints Valchek as commissioner; Carcetti appoints Rawls as Superintendent of the Maryland State Police; Dukie continues to use heroin; Pearlman becomes a judge and Daniels a defense attorney; Bubbles is allowed upstairs where he enjoys a family dinner; Chris serves his life sentence alongside Wee-Bey; the drug trade continues; and the people of Baltimore go on with their lives.
+In a final montage, McNulty gazes over the city; Freamon enjoys retirement; Templeton wins a Pulitzer; Carcetti becomes Governor; Haynes is sidelined to the copy desk and replaced by Fletcher; Campbell appoints Valchek as commissioner; Carcetti appoints Rawls as Superintendent of the Maryland State Police; Dukie continues to use heroin; Pearlman becomes a judge and Daniels a defense attorney; Bubbles is allowed upstairs where he enjoys a family dinner; Michael Lee becomes the new stick up boy, replacing Omar; Chris serves his life sentence alongside Wee-Bey; the drug trade continues; and the people of Baltimore go on with their lives.